ShangHua-Gao/RBN/README.md

 # Representative Batch Normalization (RBN) with Feature Calibration
-The official implemention of the CVPR2021 oral paper: Representative Batch Normalization with Feature Calibration
+The official implementation of the CVPR2021 oral paper: Representative Batch Normalization with Feature Calibration

 **You only need to replace the BN with our RBN without any other adjustment.**

 ## Update
+- 2021.4.9 The Jittor implementation is available now in `Jittor`.
 - 2021.4.1 The training code of ImageNet classification using RBN is released.

 ## Introduction